Daily Schedule

 Github, TEI-XML, XPath, XSLT, HTML, CSS

 On the last day, we will use the skills acquired in the previous days to create a light digital edition hosted on Github.
-We will use a template (provided by the teachers) for a mini-Frankenstein digital edition and modify and personalise it accordingly.
+We will use a template (provided by the teachers) for a mini-Sherlock Holmes digital edition and modify and personalise it accordingly.
 This will give us plenty of time to practise HTML, CSS, XPath and XSLT.
 We will conclude the summer school with a final discussion and an overview of other useful tools and software.

 AFTER THE SUMMER SCHOOL